-Currently, the LSI has 216 paralegals positioned in 67 counties throughout the Commonwealth.
+Currently, LSI has more than 260 paralegals positioned in all 67 counties throughout the Commonwealth.
 LSI works to strengthen and preserve family connections and to develop and refine county practices that streamline the legal process.

 In 1996, the Pennsylvania Department of Human Services (DHS), through what was then the Statewide Adoption Network, established the Adoption Legal Services Project (ALSP) in Allegheny County.
 The next year, the initiative and a paralegal support position was established in Westmoreland County.
 The paralegal assisted county solicitors, as well as children and youth workers, to prepare and move permanency cases to a final resolution.
 Both programs were very successful, and as a result, DHS’s Office of Children, Youth and Families (OCYF) then funded an expanded Legal Services Initiative (LSI) and offered the program to counties throughout the state.

 LSI hired its first paralegals in 2002, with representation in 11 counties.
 The original counties were: Westmoreland, Dauphin, Montgomery, Snyder, Mifflin, Juniata, Centre, Lehigh, Lycoming, Delaware and ALSP in Allegheny County.
 In 2005, LSI expanded to three more counties: Cambria, Lancaster and Lackawanna.
 By the end of 2008-2009, five more counties came on board: Erie, Blair, Luzerne, Northampton and Adams.